 Ultimately, these systems and tools are vital to your speaking business’s growth.
 Plus, if your lead flow is down right now, these tips may be the cure you’re looking for.
 By weaving these tools together, automating the mindless tasks that pop up, and persistently checking your processes, you ensure not only smooth sailing now but also prosperity in the future.

 Not sure which tools are right for you and your team?
 Drop us a line!
-We’re always happy to connect with you for a quick intro call and provide some advice in return for your attention here. 👍
+We’re always happy to connect with you for a quick intro call and provide some advice in return for your attention here.
+Feel free to also check out our appearance on the Speaker Launcher podcast, for a more detailed breakdown of this guide. 👍